2019 Day Trips

 This single day adventure includes a delicious river-side lunch, all river rafting equipment and professional guiding.
 You can choose to float in a guided oar boat, paddle raft and/or inflatable kayak.
 A perfect trip for folks wishing to explore one of the Pacific Northwest’s most beautiful rivers.

 These rafting adventures meet in historic Troy, Oregon at 9:30am.
 This 1.5 hour scenic drive, from Joseph, OR will take you north out through rolling prairie and timber country, eventually dropping you down through the impressive breaks of the Grande Ronde River.
 You can expect to be back at your vehicle in Troy by 4pm.
 After your trip, we encourage you to enjoy a milkshake or dinner at the Troy Restaurant/Wenaha Bar and Grill or to make a reservation at the beautiful Rim Rock Inn Restaurant for dinner, on your way back to town from Troy.
+Check out the Maps tab below for detailed maps.

 2018 Grande Ronde River Rates & Dates